In this section, we have leaflets for the Cardiology department. Please only read the materials on the advice of your clinician.

-A heart attack occurs when a blood clot is formed in a previously narrowed coronary artery.
-This means that the muscle beyond the clot will not receive sufficient blood.
-Some of the heart muscle dies and a scar is gradually formed.
+A heart attack occurs when a blood clot is formed in a narrowed coronary artery.
+This means that the muscle beyond the clot does not receive sufficient blood so some of the heart muscle is damaged and a scar is gradually formed.
 Initially it is necessary to rest the heart, and the patient, generally for about 24 – 48 hours.
-This should gradually decrease, following discharge from hospital.
-The scar usually takes about four to six weeks to form, so both you and your heart need to use this period of time to get back to normal.
+The scar takes time to form, so both you and your heart need to use this period of time to get back to normal.
 Sitting in a chair and doing very little for 4 weeks will not help your heart get used to normal activities.
 Alternatively, immediately returning to normal activities may over exert you.

 This booklet has been designed for patients at Ashford and St. Peter's Hospitals NHS Foundation Trust undergoing a coronary angiogram (also known as cardiac catheterisation), and their carers.